bora-pajo/Food/README.md

 #### Additional information on the variables

-1) Approximately how many days a week did your parents cook?
+*1) Approximately how many days a week did your parents cook?*

 1 - Almost everyday
 2 - 2-3 times a week